 The e-Stand (electronic parking stand) enabled the e-167 model to self-balance in place – even once the rider had dismounted.
 To function, the e-Stand required the Lower Cargo System to be holding a minimum amount of cargo (which was one of several reasons why this feature was never incorporated into the i-167 or p-133 designs).
 It was anticipated the e-Stand feature combined with cargo capacity would prove a significant value proposition for certain customers (e.g. warehouses, mail delivery, certain public safety roles, etc).
 Security staff at Massey University in Palmerston North began using an e-167 in 2004, and found the e-Stand feature to be particularly useful on campus.
 The e-Stand feature was discontinued prior to the end of Gen 1 production, and has not been incorporated into any LeanSteer model.

 The e-167’s Upper and Lower Cargo Systems could also be fitted to the i-167, the i-170 (2004’s facelift model in Midnight Blue colour scheme) and the i-180 (2005’s facelift models were available in Sport Red, Solar Yellow and Midnight Blue colour schemes, but to fit the cargo system required swapping off the colourful fenders for i-170 fenders).
-University of Canterbury began using two i-180’s with Upper and Lower Cargo Systems for mail delivery in 2005, and 11 years later in 2016 one of these units is still in daily use (the other unit was replaced with a Segway i2 model that was modified to use the outgoing i-180’s cargo system).
+University of Canterbury began using two i-180’s with Upper and Lower Cargo Systems for mail delivery mid-in 2006, after a successful trial facilitated by Graeme Gordon at Urban Wheels, our Christchurch Segway Dealer.
+More than 10 years later (late-2016) one of these two original units is still in daily use.
+The other unit was replaced with a newer Segway i2 model several years ago, fitted with a modified version of the outgoing i-180’s customised mail cargo system).

 From 2005 Lithium battery packs were an option for the newly-launched Segway HT i-180 range, offering just over twice the range of NiMH packs .
 Lithium packs were standard on Segway GT (golf transporter) and Segway XT (cross-terrain) models.
 A free software upgrade for owners of i-167, e-167 and i-170 models was offered from 2007 that enabled the older models to use Lithium packs as well.